opendxl/opendxl-databus-client-java/docs/_sources/Basic-producer-consumer-example.rst.txt

 When this happens the while loop breaks.
 Until that, the producer sends the produced records.

-| First the producer creates a message and make it into an array of
+First the producer creates a message and makes it into an array of bytes.

-  bytes.
-| After this, a producer record is created calling to the
+After this, a producer record is created calling to the ``getProducerRecord()`` method.
-  ``getProducerRecord()`` method.

 .. code:: java